 Security and storage technologies with solutions that help protect against breaches and limit exposure to data loss, reputation damage, and financial penalties are a critical part of any compliance strategy.
 Here’s what to look for in modern data storage, and how Pure Storage® addresses each, no matter where data is stored:

 - Monitoring: Pure1® is a great tool for managing both cloud-based and on-premises products, with AIOps and mechanisms that can help organizations with GDPR compliance.
-The Snapshot Catalog in Pure1 makes it easier for customers to manage their snapshots and get visibility into how their data is protected.
-It provides a global view of what snapshots you have, where they reside, and whether they’re in compliance or not.
-And, Pure Cloud Block Store™ protects cloud data with compliance monitoring and longer-term backup for volume-level restores.
+The Snapshot Catalog in Pure1 provides a global view of what snapshots you have, where they reside, and whether they’re in compliance or not.

 - Always-On Encryption: The high level of built-in security and encryption capability available in FlashArray™ is key to helping achieve data protection regulatory compliance.
-It can never be disabled, which means it’s always on and always working.
 Data at rest is secured with AES-256 bit encryption.
 FlashArray encryption is FIPS 140-2 certified, NIST compliant, NIAP/Common Criteria validated, and PCI-DSS compliant.
 Kroll OnTrack, one of the industry’s leading security firms, has validated the efficacy of our data encryption and data erasure.

 - Archiving and Redundancy: For messaging services like TeleMessage, archival storage of users’ messages requires levels of redundancy and strict encryption measures that meet compliance standards depending on each customer, from GDPR, HIPAA and PCI DSS data loss prevention to industry-specific regulations such as FINRA, CFTC, SEC, MiFID in the financial sector.

-Coupled with comprehensive organizational security measures, Pure Storage can help you to meet GDPR and other data security compliance requirements and data compliance regulations around the world—without adding more complexity.
+Coupled with comprehensive organizational security measures, Pure Storage can help you to meet GDPR and other data privacy compliance requirements and regulations around the world—without adding more complexity.